galisagalisa/odin-recipes/README.md

 The current project is all about coding a website that shows a few recipes using only HTML.
+An edit had to be done.